Mirror's Edge Catalyst: Development

-The new Mirror's Edge game was officially revealed in June 2013 at the Electronic Arts press event at Electronic Entertainment Expo 2013.
-It was released for PlayStation 4, Windows, and Xbox One in North America on June 7, 2016, and in Europe on June 9.
+The new Mirror's Edge game was officially revealed in June 2013 at the Electronic Arts press event at E3 2013.
+It was released for PlayStation 4, Windows, and Xbox One in North America on June 7, 2016, and in Europe, Australia, and New Zealand on June 9.
 The game was announced soon after as a prequel to Mirror's Edge showcasing the origins of Faith, and uses the Frostbite engine, instead of the Unreal Engine used in the first game.
 However, at a later date Sara Jansson stated that the game was not seen as either a reboot or a prequel.
 Electronic Arts also confirmed in 2013 that the game would be an "open-world action adventure".
 According to DICE's general manager Karl Magnus Troedsson, the game focuses on the first-person combat mechanics building upon the first-person movement mechanics that were present in the first game.
 As the game features a free-roaming environment, the runner vision from the first game had been completely redesigned to adapt this structure.
 The runner vision in Catalyst can recalculate the path for players towards their objectives or waypoints.

-The game was featured at E3 for a second time in June 2014, and prototype gameplay was briefly shown.
-Mirror's Edge Catalyst has more varied gameplay for Faith and Runners, where they serve a greater purpose than in the first game.
 In January 2014, writer Rhianna Pratchett announced on Twitter that she would not be involved with the new game and neither would most of the original team.
 Mirror's Edge was confirmed to have a planned release date of February 23, 2016 before it was delayed.